Aaron Rodgers injures his left Achilles tendon in his first series for the Jets

 “Obviously, just seeing how he responded to getting up and everything and limping off the field, it wasn’t anything good,” said wide receiver Allen Lazard, who played five seasons with Rodgers in Green Bay.
 “But honestly, it’s almost like comical just on how this whole offseason played out for him to go down the first game without even completing a pass and everything.”

-Zach Wilson replaced Rodgers just 3:45 into the game and finished 14 of 21 for 140 yards and a touchdown pass to Garrett Wilson.
+Zach Wilson replaced Rodgers just 3:45 into the game and finished 14 of 21 for 140 yards, including a touchdown pass to Garrett Wilson, and an interception.

 The third-year quarterback would start for the Jets next Sunday at Dallas if Rodgers, as expected, is sidelined.